rdashnox/JKRGBites/README.md

 ## Features
 JRKGBites provides the following features:

-- **🛡️ Authentication:** Secure sign-up and login with email/password and biometric (fingerprint) options.
+- **🛡️ Authentication:** Secure sign-up and login with email/password and google oauth one-tap sign-in options.

 - **🫳 Gesture-Based Interface:** An intuitive Tinder-style swipe system to manage your restaurant choices:
 &emsp;&emsp;&emsp;  ⬆️ Swipe Up: Save a restaurant to your Favorites.